indiana-university/rivet-docs/content/add-ons/rivet-switch.md

 | `Switch.off(button, callback)` | Accepts a switch button element `[data-switch]` and an optional callback function that is run after the switch is toggled off. |

 ### Custom events
-The switch component emmits custom events when it is toggled on or off.
+The switch component emits custom events when it's toggled on or off.
 You can listen for these events in your own scripts and respond to them as needed.

 |Event|Description|
 |----|------|